Flaky Gluten-Free Cheddar Biscuits

 • 2 tablespoons milk for brushing over the biscuits

-• Add the cold butter and use a pastry blender to cut the butter into the flour.
-When you are done it will look like there are pebbles in the flour.
+3. Add the cold 1/2 cup unsalted butter and use a pastry blender to cut the butter into the flour.
+When you are done, it will look like there are pebbles in the flour.
+If you do not have a biscuit cutter, freeze the butter and use a cheese grater to grate the butter into the flour.

-• Pour the milk into the bowl and mix into a dough ball.
+4. Pour the 1 cup milk and 2/3 cup shredded cheddar cheese into the bowl and mix into a dough ball.

 Video